JB395/documents2/README.md

 ## Acknowledgments ##

-The author would like to thank the Qtum Chain Foundation leadership and core developer team for their strategy and design of reduced block spacing.
+The author would like to thank the Qtum Chain Foundation leadership and core developer team for their strategy and architectural design of reduced block spacing.

 ## References ##